 Being tall can either be an advantage or a disadvantage when it comes to looking more massive.
 If you could compare two competitors whose physiques and conditioning were exactly the same in every way, except that one was six inches taller than the other while having the same proportions, the taller one would overshadow the shorter one with size and height despite their muscles not being any bigger in proportion to their frame.
 However, it is more difficult for a taller-than-average competitor to "fill out" their frame, because a person who is 6 feet tall will not make as much of a visible difference by putting on 15 pounds of muscle, compared to those same 15 pounds being added to a person who is 5 foot 6.
 A contestant who's a bit shorter than the average man or woman on the street, but bulges with dense muscle, will tend to look more impressive than a taller but lankier rival.
 In theory a taller bodybuilder has a larger skeleton which can support more muscle mass, and if they could really max out their potential they would dominate.
 In practice, however, this rarely happens; most pro bodybuilders are on the short end of average.
 On the flip side, a bodybuilder can be disadvantaged if they are really short, and/or not developed thickly enough to compensate for their lesser height.
 Some smaller folks have beautiful proportions and look plenty muscular when they're posing on their own, but get dwarfed when you put them onstage next to people who are taller than them, and at the same time greater or equal in muscularity.
 Due to these factors, the 2008 Mr Olympia saw the creation of a new category for men: the 212, so named as contestants must not weigh more than 212 pounds (96 kgs) and must be 5'5'' (167 cm) or shorter.

-Testosterone, the primary sex hormone and anabolic steroid in males, was the first real performance-enhancing substance to be discovered during the 19th century.
-Early attempts to inject exogenousnote testosterone required extracting it from actual testicular tissue from animals such as guinea pigs and bulls; this was very inefficent, so it was a major breakthrough when researchers figure out how to synthesize testosterone during the 1930s.
-Use of synthetic testosterone in some athletic circles may go back as far as the 1940s, and by the 60s there were also synthetic anabolic androgenic steroids (AAS) such as dianabol which could further improve performance.
+Testosterone, the primary sex hormone and anabolic steroid in males, was discovered during the 19th century.
+Early attempts to injest or inject exogenousnote testosterone required extracting it from actual testicular tissue from animals such as guinea pigs and bulls; however, testicles barely store any of the testosterone they produce, so there was hardly any testosterone in the products made from them.
+Furthermore, this testosterone was in a form that would be neutralized by the liver if taken orally, and had a very short half life if injected, so these early treatments were useless placebos.
+It was not until the 1930s when researchers learned to synthesize testosterone in sufficient quantities to have any muscle-building effect, and it took about another decade to figure out esters of testosterone which could remain intact and effective inside the body.
+The late 1950s to early 1960s is probably the period during which bodybuilding went from a largely natural sport to one dominated by exogenous hormones.
+The early 60s saw the introduction of testosterone-based synthetic anabolic androgenic steroids (AAS) such as dianabol, which were created in order to reduce the exaggerated masculinizing side-effects of heavy testosterone use with equal or superior muscle growth.
 Over the decades whole families of new androgenic compounds have been discovered, which each have distinct effects on muscle growth, recovery time from training, ability to retain muscle mass at very low body fat, and even the finer details of conditioning.
 The increased availability and effectiveness of steroids has been partially responsible for the increasing size of bodybuilder physiques over the decades, together with improved nutrition and exercise science.